GYANTINC/gyant-ios-sdk/README.md

 ## Theme Configuration

 To allow a more seamless integration into existing apps the SDK supports custom themes.
+Currently, two themes are available: bot and provider.
 For each theme the following RGB colours could be customized:

 | Name            	| Description                                                                                                                                                                                           	| bot       	| provider  	|
 |-----------------	|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|-----------	|-----------	|